La unidad

 La unidad (lit.
 'The Unit') is a Spanish police thriller television series.
 Produced by Movistar+ in collaboration with Vaca Films, created by Dani de la Torre and Alberto Marini, and starring Nathalie Poza, Michel Noher, Luis Zahera, Raúl Fernández, Carlos Blanco and Fele Martínez, it was released on Movistar + on 15 May 2020.
-It was renewed for a season 2 on 22 May 2020, which was released on 18 March 2022.
+It was renewed for a second season on 22 May 2020, which was released on 18 March 2022.
+It then got renewed for a third and final series, titled Kabul.

 Premise

 The plot follows an anti-terrorist special police unit of the General Commissariat of Information investigating a jihadist cell seeking to carry out a terrorist attack in Spain.
 The fiction is set in different locations such as France (Toulouse), Nigeria (Lagos), Syria (Raqqa), Tangiers, Melilla, Catalonia (Girona), Vigo and Madrid.